home-assistant-tutorials/07.toggle-card-to-hacs/README.md

 ### Description and topics

-The HACS documentation suggestes to add a discription and topics by the administration interface of Github.
+The HACS documentation suggests to add a description and topics by the administration interface of Github.

 ![setup on github](img/description-topcis.png)